 The Doge's Palace (Le Palais ducal)

 Daunted by Venice’s innumerable picturesque views and its art-historical legacy, Claude Monet delayed visiting the city until 1908.
-Once there, he explored familiar artistic concerns—reflection, atmosphere, and structure—through the elements of water, light, and architecture.
-To capture the Doge’s Palace, Monet positioned himself across the Grand Canal in a gondola.
-Despite the horizontal format of both the canvas and the palace itself, the painter created a strong vertical through the reflection, which dissolves the solid structure into a shimmer of colors.
+Once there, he explored his familiar artistic concerns—reflection, atmosphere, and structure—now seen afresh in the particular waterways, light, and architecture of Venice.
+In this rendering of the Doge’s Palace, captured from his seat in a gondola across the Grand Canal, Monet dissolves the solid structure and its reflection into a shimmer of colors.

 Oil on canvas

 32 x 39 in.
 (81.3 x 99.1 cm)